British League of Racing Cyclists: British League of Racing Cyclists

-In 1943, the League promoted the first British national road race championship, in Harrogate and later the Brighton-Glasgow stage race - a forerunner to the Daily Express Tour of Britain first run in 1951.
-See main entry - Tour of Britain.
+In 1943, the League promoted the first British national road race championship, in Harrogate and later the Brighton-Glasgow stage race – a forerunner to the Daily Express Tour of Britain first run in 1951.

 The BLRC also organised representative teams to races in other countries, although not through the international body, the Union Cycliste Internationale, by whom it wasn't recognised but through private arrangements with individuals, other breakaway organisations and sometimes through communist sports clubs which operated outside their own country's framework.
 From 1948 the BLRC sent a team to the Peace Race, Warsaw-Berlin-Prague, considered then the world's international amateur stage race.
 In 1952, Ian Steel won and Britain took the team prize.
 That led the UCI to recognise at least the existence of the BLRC.
 For the moment it said it would have to cooperate through the NCU but enthusiasts believed they had achieved international power.

 Representatives of the NCU walked out of the meeting before the vote, saying the UCI's proposal was unconstitutional.
-One of its delegates, H.S.
-Anderson said: "There is no provision in the statute of the UCI for provisional or temporary affiliation of a national federation.
+One of its delegates, H. S. Anderson said: "There is no provision in the statute of the UCI for provisional or temporary affiliation of a national federation.
 The committee resolution is invalid because it violates several statutes of the UCI."
 Had they voted, the resolution would have failed.